The entries of the Sinkhorn limit of an $m \times n$ matrix: Rectangular matrices and combinatorial structure

+The sign of each permutation can be encoded more simply by the position where the differing index $s$ appears in each ordered list.
+This formulation gives the definition of $\adj_S(m, n)$ in Section~\ref{Introduction} and results in Conjecture~\ref{general polynomial}.

-We conclude this section by identifying the correct sign alterations for $2 \times n$ matrices for general $n$, leading to an explicit formula for the equation satisfied by $x$.
+We conclude this section by specializing Conjecture~\ref{general polynomial} to $2 \times n$ matrices.
 For each exponent $k$, there are at most $2$ equivalence classes of subsets --- an equivalence class containing subsets $S$ such that $(\{\}, \{\}) \in S$ and another containing the rest.
-We consider them separately.
+Evaluating the two determinant formulas gives the following.